Mathieu Boulay

-Mathieu Boulay (born November 23, 1987) is a former Canadian football defensive lineman.
-He played for the Saskatchewan Roughriders, Winnipeg Blue Bombers and Edmonton Eskimos.
+Mathieu Boulay (born November 23, 1987) is a Canadian former professional football defensive lineman who played for the Saskatchewan Roughriders, Winnipeg Blue Bombers, and Edmonton Eskimos of the Canadian Football League (CFL).
 He played CIS football at Bishop's.

-College career
+University career

 Boulay was a member of the Bishop's Gaiters for four years from 2007 until 2010.
 He was named the team's lineman of the year his senior season, along with being recognized as the Defensive MVP.
 As well he was named Most Outstanding Defensive Lineman in the 2010 East-West Shrine Game.
-Despite his efforts, Boulay went undrafted in the 2011 CFL Draft.
+Despite his efforts, Boulay went undrafted in the 2011 CFL draft.

 Professional career

 Saskatchewan Roughriders

 Boulay signed a free agent deal with the Saskatchewan Roughriders in May, 2011.
 He was released on June 25.

 Montreal Alouettes

 Boulay was signed by the Montreal Alouettes on June 1, 2013.
 He was released June 9, 2013.

 Winnipeg Blue Bombers

 Boulay signed with the Winnipeg Blue Bombers on July 22, 2013.
 In 5 games, he recorded 3 special teams tackle.
 He was released on January 31, 2014.